NathanTzChung/cse15l-lab-reports/lab-report-4-week-8.md

 >
 > ![Snippet1_Preview](lab4_snippet1_preview.JPG)
 >
-> These are the expected valid links: "`google.com", "google.com", "ucsd.edu"
+These are the expected valid links: "`google.com", "google.com", "ucsd.edu"

-> Here is how I turned it into a test
+> Here is how I turned it into a test:
 >
 > ![Snippet1_test](lab4_snippet1_test.JPG)

 > The corresponding outputs when running the test (*Both my implementation and the other group's impementations failed the test*)
 >
-> My failed output
+> My failed output:
 >
 > ![Snippet1_error](lab4_snippet1_error.JPG)
 >
-> Reviewed group's failed ouput
+> Reviewed group's failed ouput:
 >
 > ![Snippet1_reviewed_error](lab4_snippet1_review_error.JPG)